Marmalade-NG/marmalade-ng/doc/source/api_std-policies.rst

 ~~~~~~~~~~~
 *names* ``string`` *→* ``[module{token-policy-ng-v1}]``

-Convert a list of names concatenated in a single string to a list of policies
+Convert a list of names concatenated in a single string to a list of policies.

 .. code:: lisp